avinash-dodda/slack-clone-web-app/README.md

-# Web App Building
+# Web App Building - Slack Clone

-This project is to build a chat app like Slack (Slack clone)
+This project is to build a chat app like Slack

 * **Front end:** React, Redux